EuroCRIS/CASRAI-Dictionairies/Objects/Translation.md

 ## Short definition
 Translations of books and articles that identify modifications to the original edition, such as a new or revised preface.
 ## Fields
-(following a description of Translation in the [Outputs - Publications - Other](../Templates/Outputs%20-%20Publications%20-%20Other.md) template):
 [Title](../Object-Fields/Translation/Title.md),
 [Series Title](../Object-Fields/Translation/Series%20Title.md),
 [Edition](../Object-Fields/Translation/Edition.md),